Caroline Zoob embroidery kit No 4: Dahlias at the Window (EU)

 The lovely flower paintings by Sarah Blomfield inspired this embroidery kit of an informal gathering of dahlias.
 I love dahlias for their last hurrah of colour before the first frosts.
 Featuring a range of stitches, and worked in delicious threads, including some of my favourite hand-dyed threads imported from the US company Gentle Art, it is a larger kit than either Snowdrops or Foxgloves, the first two in my Limited Edition range.
-(Please note, Foxgloves is sold out and Snowdrops nearing the end of its limited print run).

 I think every stitcher likes to bring a bit of themselves to an embroidery kit, and in this one the curtain and tablecloth offer a chance to experiment with different techniques, all of which are explained and illustrated in the kit.
 The folds of the curtain are printed on the design, and you could simply stitch these to great effect, for which sufficient white thread has been included.
 I have been hoarding antique quilt scraps for years and fancied creating a patchwork curtain, which you might also like to do.
 There are limited numbers of patchwork fabric scrap packs for sale in the haberdashery department, all carefully retrieved from damaged antique quilts.
 You could also use whitework or lace, or embroidery the curtain like the tablecloth and perhaps paint the latter instead.